Competition Law in India: An Overview

-The article gives an overview of the competition law in India and draws a complete picture of the competition law that governs the domestic and international market of Indian economy.
-It brings out the necessity of regulating the market and how the MRTP Act came into existence.
+The article gives an overview of competition law in India.
+It draws a complete picture of the competition law that governs the domestic and international markets of the Indian economy.
+It brings out the necessity of regulating the market and how the MRTP Act existed.
 Further, the article brings out the loopholes of the MRTP Act as recommended by the Raghavan Committee, which led to the introduction of the new competition law in the country.

 Introduction: Competition Law in India

-When there exists an economic rivalry amongst the companies or entities for drawing the maximum number of customers and make most of the profit, such a situation is known as competition.
+When there exists an economic rivalry amongst companies or entities to draw the maximum number of customers and make the most of the profit, such a situation is known as competition.
 The law drafted by the legislature to regulate such competition is known as competition law.
 It is also known as antitrust law in some countries around the world.
-A free, fair, healthy and reasonable competition prevailing in the market is a sine qua non for the creation and maintenance of a conducive environment for business do that the country can prosper.
+A free, fair, healthy and reasonable competition prevailing in the market is a sine qua non for the creation and maintenance of a conducive environment for business so that the country can prosper.

 The motto of all the competition laws operational in various parts of the world is to make sure that there exists such an environment where all the companies can deal with fair competition.

-The Competition Law in India has just bloomed from the bud and is still going through various improvements.
-A lot of time has not elapsed since the new competition law has been adopted.
-MRTP Act was used to operate the competition in market before the Competition Act, 2002 came to the forefront.
-The structure of the competition law has been kept in such a way that not only promotes but also provides a fair and reasonable chance to all the enterprises in the market to have a healthy competition so that the interests of the consumers can be protected.
+The Competition Law in India has just bloomed from the bud and is still undergoing various improvements.
+A lot of time has not elapsed since the new competition law was adopted.
+MRTP Act operated the competition in the market before the Competition Act, 2002 came to the forefront.
+The structure of the competition law has been kept in such a way that not only promotes but also provides a fair and reasonable chance to all the enterprises in the market to have healthy competition so that the interests of the consumers can be protected.

 I. MRTP Act, 1969

-The MRTP Act had laid down various provisions to regulate the market until it got repealed by some other act in the year of 2009.
+The MRTP Act laid down various provisions to regulate the market until it got repealed by some other Act in the year of 2009.
 It is important to have a discussion about the MRTP Act at this point to fulfil the following three objectives:

 - To have an idea about the jurisprudence of the competition law that got developed during the past few years by the Hon’ble Supreme Court;